Cyber Monday deals at Target: Our favorite sales to shop now

 Beats Solo 3 Wireless Headphones: $100

 The Beats Solo 3 Wireless headphones offer an adjustable and comfortable design, up to 40 hours of battery life and Fast Fuel charging that revives headphones for three hours after just five minutes of charging.
-They're currently out of stock at Target, but luckily Amazon is running the same deal.
+The chic rose gold color is currently out of stock at Target, but luckily Amazon is running the same deal.

 Beats Solo 3 Wireless Headphones, $100 (regularly $200)